 A vessel which is designed to transport people or cargo on water.

 BUILDING

-Any structure having a roof supported by columns or by walls and intended for the shelter, housingor enclosure of persons, animals or chattels.
+Any structure used or intended for supporting or sheltering any use or occupancy.
+Any structure having a roof supported by columns or by walls and intended for the shelter, housing or enclosure of persons, animals or chattels.